Khovanov complexes of rational tangles: A matrix action on the Bigradings of the minimal complexes

 (The signs correspond to the orientation of the crossing being added.) \end{thm}

 We note that this is quite unexpected.
-While $B_3$ acts on rational tangles as described, there is no reason to expect that the bigrading information of the minimal (reduced) Khovanov complexes should admit such a description.
+While $B_3$ acts on rational tangles as described, there is no reason to expect that the bigrading information of the minimal Khovanov complexes should admit such a description.

-\begin{example} Let us check our example agrees with the calculation of $\Kh(8_2)$ in Example~\ref{eg-82}.
+\begin{example} Let us do the bigrading calculation we used earlier when computing $\Kh(8_2)$ in Example~\ref{eg-82}.
 The knot $8_2$ is the numerator closure of $\la 5,1, 2\ra$.
-When $8_2$ is oriented the underlying tangle inherits an orientation of type I (see the end of Section~\ref{sec-13}).
+When $8_2$ is oriented the underlying tangle inherits an orientation of type I (recall Section~\ref{sec-RTs}).
 As such, when we build $\la 5,1,2 \ra$ from $[0]$, the first six crossings have negative orientation, while the last two crossings are positively oriented.

 As such, the bigrading information of $\Kb{5,1,2}$ is given by

 Calculating these, we find